 "The bee is more honored than other animals, not because she labors, but because she labors for others."
 Saint John Chrysostom

-We're now on Facebook.
-Check our our official Los Angeles County Beekeeping Association page on Facebook and 'LIKE' us.
+Visit our Los Angeles County Beekeeping Association page on Facebook and LIKE us.
 We hope you enjoy the posts: https://www.facebook.com/losangelesbeekeeping .

 THE LATEST BUZZ: